EXTRA TIME: 'We’ve been jumping league positions' - cheeky Bolasie describes Everton’s rise

 Although he is yet to feature for the first team since he suffered a knee injury against Manchester United in December 2016, Bolasie shared a clip from one of his training sessions to describe how the Goodison Park outfit have been 'jumping' in the English top-flight standings recently.

-Last couple of weeks we’ve been jumping league positions like this ]]>🙂🔵
+Last couple of weeks we’ve been jumping league positions like this love it @Everton pic.twitter.com/b64xt4iHg8